Center on Integrated Health Care and Self-Directed Recovery

 Opioid-Related Deaths

-Understand the prevalence of drug overdose deaths in the U.S. from 1999 to 2016
+Understand the prevalence of drug overdose deaths in the U.S. from 2000 to 2021

-Learn more about heroin overdose deaths
+Learn more about overdose deaths from illicit drugs

 Current Responses to the Crisis